-Vestibular hypofunction means partial or complete permanent damage to the peripheral vestibular system, or inner ear, which can result from trauma, infection, or lack of adequate blood flow in the inner ear.
+Vestibular hypofunction means partial or complete permanent damage to the peripheral vestibular system, or inner ear, which can result from various causes such as trauma, infection, or lack of adequate blood flow in the inner ear.

 The cardiovascular risk factors of high blood pressure, high cholesterol, and diabetes increase the risk of vestibular hypofunction.

 If a person had a previous bacterial or viral infection in their inner ear, which is called vestibular neuritis or vestibular labyrinthitis, they may or may not have sustained permanent damage causing a vestibular hypofunction.

 The resulting vestibular hypofunction from any of the causes listed above may be present, but not noticeable, when a person is younger.